Friday, 16 December 2011

 “I’ll get the soup,” said Leah.
 “Sit up, sit up.
 We should have a place for you at the table, Monty.”
 Monty grinned his big grin then sat at my feet under the table.

 Marty poured the wine.
 Leah ladled the soup into the bowls.
-I cut the bread into thick slices and then slathered each one with butter.
+I cut the bread into thick slices and then slathered each slice with butter.

 We all sat at the table, we lifted our wine glasses and chinked them in the middle of the table.